xlink-network/xlink-docs/developers/contracts/README.md

 # XLink Contracts Technical Documentation

 XLink core functionalities are contained in contracts deployed within the Stacks blockchain network.
 Its main goal is to provide a bridging mechanism, allowing the transfer of different tokens between Bitcoin or EVM-like chains and Stacks network.
-XLink also offers the user the possibility to add swaps to their bridging process.
+The possibility to add token swaps to the bridging processes are offered to the users as well.
+It is also worth mentioning that XLink has a staking feature available for the users and a Governance System that allows certain ecosystem decisions to be made together.
 The purpose of this document is to give the reader a high-level overview of the different modules that constitute the XLink ecosystem and how some of the contracts interact.

 ## Main Features